ellyofreitas/default-dev-environment-js/AFTERSCRIPT.md

 ### VsCode

 Install the "Settings Sync" extension, install your extensions and configure the setup, after using the settings synchronization to save your configuration, other times.

-### Help or suggestions

-Please open issue, i will try to solve it as soon as possible.